sit/wrkb/kb/champions/nocturne.md

 ---
 abilities:
-- description: Every few seconds, Nocturne's next attack strikes surrounding enemies for bonus physical damage and heals himself.
-Nocturne's basic attacks reduce this cooldown.
+- description: 'Umbra Blades : Every 12 seconds, Nocturne''s next attack is empowered
+    to strike the target and nearby enemies for 70 ( 120% AD ) physical damage and restore 16 ( +30% AP ) Health per enemy hit.
+Except for the main target, Umbra Blades deals only 50% damage against minions and heals 50% less from them.
+Umbra Blades can Critically Strike the main target.
+Attacks reduce Umbra Blades'' cooldown by 1 second, increased to 3 seconds against champions and monsters.'
   name: Umbra Blades
   slot: P
 - cooldowns:
+  - 7.0
+  - 7.0
+  - 7.0
+  - 7.0
+  costs:
+  - 60.0
-  - 0.0
+  - 65.0
-  - 0.0
+  - 70.0
-  - 0.0
+  - 75.0
-  description: Nocturne throws a shadow blade which deals damage, leaves a Dusk Trail,
-    and causes champions to leave a Dusk Trail.
-While on the trail, Nocturne ignores unit collision and has increased Movement Speed and Attack Damage.
+  description: Throws a shadow claw in a target direction, dealing 70 / 125 / 180
+    / 235 ( +85% bonus AD ) physical damage and leaving a Dusk Trail in its wake for 5 seconds.
+Enemy champions and large monster hit by the claw also leave a Dusk Trail behind when they move Gains 20 / 30 / 40 / 50 Attack Damage and 20% / 25%
+    / 30% / 35% Movement Speed on Dusk Trails .
   name: Duskbringer
   slot: '1'
 - cooldowns:
+  - 18.0
+  - 16.0
+  - 14.0
+  - 12.0
+  costs:
+  - 50.0
-  - 0.0
+  - 50.0
-  - 0.0
+  - 50.0
-  - 0.0
+  - 50.0
-  description: Nocturne empowers his blades, passively gaining attack speed.
-Activating
-    Shroud of Darkness allows Nocturne to fade into the shadows, creating a magical barrier which blocks a single enemy spell and doubles his passive attack speed if successful.
+  description: 'Passive : Gains 3 5% / 40% / 45% / 50% Attack Speed.
+Active : Creates
+    a shadow barrier for 1.5 seconds that blocks the next enemy ability .
+If an ability is blocked, Shroud of Darkness'' passive effect is increased to 70% / 80% / 90% / 100% Attack Speed for 5 seconds and slows nearby enemies by 20% / 25% / 30%
+    / 35% for 2 seconds.'
   name: Shroud of Darkness
   slot: '2'
 - cooldowns:
+  - 14.0
+  - 13.0
+  - 12.0
+  - 11.0
+  costs:
+  - 60.0
-  - 0.0
+  - 65.0
-  - 0.0
+  - 70.0
-  - 0.0
+  - 75.0
+  description: 'Passive : Gains 90% Movement Speed toward feared enemies.
+Active :
-  description: Nocturne plants a nightmare into his target's mind, dealing damage
+    Plants a nightmare into his target''s mind, dealing 80 / 140 / 200 / 260 ( +100%
-    each second and fearing the target if they do not get out of range by the end of the duration.
-Nocturne also gains massively increased movement speed when moving toward feared targets.
+    AP ) magic damage over 2 seconds.
+If the target does not get out of range by the end of the duration, they are feared and slowed by 90% for 1.2 / 1.5 / 1.8 / 2.1 seconds.'
   name: Unspeakable Horror
   slot: '3'
 - cooldowns:
+  - 110.0
+  - 90.0
+  - 70.0
+  costs:
-  - 0.0
+  - 100.0
-  - 0.0
+  - 100.0
-  - 0.0
+  - 100.0
-  description: Nocturne reduces the sight radius of all enemy champions and removes
+  description: 'Darkens the map, reducing the field of vision of all enemy champions
-    their ally vision for 6 seconds, this includes champions, minions, wards and towers.
-    He can then launch himself at an enemy champion with a large range.
-Deals physical damage on arrival.
+    and removing their vision of allies for 6 seconds.
+Can be recast during the duration.
+    Recast : Launches himself at an enemy champion, dealing 150 / 275 / 400 ( +120%
+    bonus AD ) physical damage .
+Nocturne is unstoppable while launching.'
   name: Paranoia
   slot: '4'
 base_stats:
   Armor:
-    base: '38'
+    base: '43'
-    growth: '0'
+    growth: '4'
   Attack Dmg.:
-    base: '62'
+    base: '58'
-    growth: '0'
+    growth: '4'
   Attack Spd.:
-    base: '1.00'
+    base: '0.80'
-    growth: '0.0000'
+    growth: '0.0150'
   Health:
-    base: '585'
+    base: '660'
-    growth: '0'
+    growth: '89'
   Health Reg.
 (5s):
-    base: '7'
+    base: '10'
-    growth: '0'
+    growth: '1'
   Magic Res.:
-    base: '32'
+    base: '40'
-    growth: '0'
+    growth: '2'
   Mana:
-    base: '275'
+    base: '380'
-    growth: '0'
+    growth: '37'
   Mana Reg.
 (5s):
-    base: '7'
+    base: '12'
-    growth: '0'
+    growth: '1'
   Move Speed:
-    base: '355'
+    base: '345'
     growth: '0'
 name: Nocturne
-roles: []
+roles:
+- Jungle
 source_url: https://www.wildriftfire.com/guide/nocturne
 ---